epccs/RPUlux/Pwm/README.md

 Timer1 and Timer2 have a prescaler of 64 and count up to 255 and then down to zero which gives a frequency of 490.2Hz

 Using phase-correct PWM on Timer0 means that it overflows half as often resulting in different millis() behavior than is currently in place.
-Unfortunatly the LED drivers are only rated for 500Hz PWM frequency so this will need fixed.
+The micros() function will not work with phase-correct mode.
+The LED drivers are rated for 500Hz PWM frequency but they are working with the Fast PWM mode for me, so I am going to keep the timing functions as they are.

 ## Firmware Upload